 Interest in polyamory often comes from a dominant need for Variety.
 I concede that it serves this need well in the short term, but with a number of long term caveats.
 This might make practicing the Kama Sutra a better way to experience variety.

 The first caveat is expense.
 Maintaining and prospecting relationships costs time, energy, and money.
 This places individuals in cycles of emotional highs and lows that cause apathy, obscure good partners, and contribute to psychological degeneration characterized by noncommittal behavior, exploitation of others, emotional volatility, narcissism, and deception.
-Financial resources are lost through time spent in the pre-sex, dating process, money for activities, and doctor bills for well, you know.
+Financial resources and time are lost in the pre-sex dating process, money for activities, and doctor bills for well, you know.
 Restraining orders.
 Pregnancies.
 Disease.

-The second caveat is damage to group norms.
+The third caveat is damage to group norms.
 Angelenos are acutely aware of how a desire for variety harms dating culture by overpromising, ghosting, boasting, and acting in a flighty, noncommittal, and exploitative manner.
-This causes others to be distrustful and punitive, even towards good and well meaning individuals.
+This causes others to be distrustful and punitive, even towards good and well-meaning individuals.
 We therefore misinterpret busyness as avoidance, consideration as sarcasm, interest as neediness, and love as manipulation.

 Individuals who attempt to practice polyamory for Consistent sex must examine the data – statistically, committed monogamous relationships are more sexually active.
 Choosing a single relationship and advising others to do the same also increases the group’s probability of consistent intimacy.
 This highlights an ethical problem with polyamory and widespread casual sex (at least in societies where prostitution is illegal) – it reduces the group’s overall frequency of intercourse and produces instability by unique mechanisms.
 It increases intercourse for hierarchically dominant men while reducing their emotional and relational quality.
 It likewise decreases subdominant male success rates and increases sadistic, violent responses towards women.
 It even encourages female sociopathy, whereby women become accustomed to deceptive behaviors which are unnecessary in a committed relationship.